DanielRenne/react-media-carousel/README.md

     title: object (React object to add a title to the carousel just above the main slide.)
     showClose: boolean: (Set to false to hide the close X in the upper right hand corner.
 True by default.)
     customAudioPlayer: boolean: (Set to true to display a customized audio player rather than the default browser audio player.)
+    disableSwipe: boolean (Set to true to disable swipe events.)

 Slide fields